DataSciencester/DataSciencester/README.md

 </div>

 # 💫 About Us:
-### <div align="center"> We're DataSciencester, a group of students in data science 👨‍💻 working remotely since 2023 🚀</div>
+### <div align="left"> We're DataSciencester, a group of students in data science 👨‍💻 working remotely since 2023 🚀</div>
   🔭 We’re currently working on some data projet Github DataSciencester<br><br>
   🌱 We’re currently learning Data analysis and Data science.<br><br>
   ❓ Ask us about anything related to Data science and related technologies.<br><br>
   ⚡ Fun fact: Our hobbies is playing with datasets.

 # 💻 Tech Stack: